 This mechanism was replaced in R 4.0.0.
-To support future changes, package code should use the macros MAYBE_REFERENCED, MAYBE_SHARED, and MARK_NOT_MUTABLE.
-These currently correspond to
+To support future changes, package code should use NO_REFERENCES, MAYBE_REFERENCED, NOT_SHARED, MAYBE_SHARED, and MARK_NOT_MUTABLE.

 5.10 Interface functions .Call and .External

 In this section we consider the details of the R/C interfaces.